 National Articulation Database

 SFC’s redevelopment of the National Articulation Database resulted in the first publication to report on the articulation of college HNC/HND students, their movement to Scottish HE institutions and the prior academic credit they attain.
 The publication provides information on articulation between Scotland’s colleges and universities and is part of the work to map learner journey pathways and widen access to Higher Education Institutions (HEIs).
+See the latest release of the Articulation from Scottish Colleges to Universities report.

 For further information on the National Articulation Database contact Dr Scott Montgomery, Senior Policy/Analysis Officer, tel: 0131 313 6656, email: firstname.lastname@example.org.